Minimum Viable Product

-Founders Brian Chesky and Joe Gebbia wanted to start their own business but was unable to put themselves in the high rent of their San Francisco apartment.
+Founders Brian Chesky and Joe Gebbia wanted to start their own business but were unable to put themselves in the high rent of their San Francisco apartment.
 The idea for Airbnb MVP (AirBed & Breakfast then) was based on the initial assessment that people are willing to share bed space in other homes rather than a hotel.
-It was put into test during the design conference in town.
+It was put to test during the design conference in town.

 They made a website and posted pictures of their living room.
 They provided cheap accommodation, bed, and breakfast and the first three guests were conference attendees who couldn’t find a hotel room.
-The interaction with the guests provided valuable insights on what the customers want.
+The interaction with the guests provided valuable posts on what the customers want.
 During the initial stages, the company targeted high profile events where lodging was scarce.
 The company raised funds selling special edition breakfast cereals and ultimately attracted VC investments.

 In the year 1998, co-founder Nick Swinmurn was walking around a mall in order to buy a pair of shoes.
 However, he could not find one pair of his choice after spending one hour in the mall.
 He saw the need and the bigger opportunity of selling shoes online, people could easily match up their preferences and buy shoes of their choice.
-The assumption of the MVP that people would buy shoes from an online store were to be tested.
+The assumption of the MVP that people would buy shoes from an online store was to be tested.

 Instead of investing in infrastructure and inventory, Swinmurn took pictures of shoes from shoe stores and displayed it on his website.
 When someone ordered the shoe, he would come and purchase it from the store and send it to the customer.

 This kind of Minimum Viable Product is called Wizard of Oz or man-behind-the-curtain which fakes full functionality of the product until the same is achieved.
-The Wizard of Oz MVP offers useful customer interaction, insights and opportunities to test many assumptions.
+The Wizard of Oz MVP offers useful customer interaction, posts and opportunities to test many assumptions.

 In the year 2009, the company was acquired by e-commerce giant Amazon for a reported $1.2 billion.
 Today Zappos sell more than 50,000 varieties of shoes accounting for 80% of overall sales and other products such as clothing, handbags, eyewear, watches, and kids’ merchandise accounting to 20% of sales.

 There are other successful MVP stories which made it great.
-Buffer – used a landing page as MVP to gauge consumer insights, and Pebble e-paper watch – used Kickstarter page as their MVP, are a few to name.
+Buffer – used a landing page as MVP to gauge consumer posts, and Pebble e-paper watch – used Kickstarter page as their MVP, are a few to name.